Generative AI in Game Development: A Qualitative Research Synthesis: Introduction

 \section{Introduction}

 \acf{GenAI} has disrupted and is transforming creative workflows across most industries and forms of creative practice.
 Game development, traditionally an early adopter of new technologies, is no exception.
 Transformation through \ac{GenAI} has been identified as a major and lasting trend in this domain \citep{kultima2025gamingtrends}.
-The rapid uptake of \ac{GenAI} in commercial game production has also been confirmed through publishing data.
-Recent reporting on \emph{Steam} submissions indicates that at least 7\% of all games released on the platform now disclose some form of AI usage for content creation, up from only 1\% the year before \citep{totallyhuman2025steam}.
-This however likely still under-represents the actual scale of adoption, since disclosure is inconsistent.
+The rapid uptake of \ac{GenAI} in commercial game production has also been confirmed through publishing data: recent reporting on \emph{Steam} submissions indicates that at least\footnote{This likely under-represents the actual scale of adoption since disclosure is inconsistent.
+Reflecting this trend, \emph{Valve} (a video games company) has updated its \emph{Steam} (online platform for buying, downloading, and playing video games) content survey to require disclosure of both pre-generated AI content (produced during development) and live-generated AI content (produced during gameplay).} 7\% of all games released on the platform now disclose some form of AI usage for content creation, up from only 1\% the year before \citep{totallyhuman2025steam}.
 Around 60\% of disclosed implementations involve visual asset generation, demonstrating how art pipelines are a central entry point for GenAI in game production.
-Reflecting this trend, \emph{Valve} has updated its \emph{Steam} content survey to require disclosure of both pre-generated AI content (produced during development) and live-generated AI content (produced during gameplay), with additional guardrail requirements for the latter.